Dublin Port: Containerisation

 The advent of containerisation in the second half of the 20th century resulted in the port gradually moving a mile further downstream to enable new wharves with deeper water to be constructed.

 Future

-A Masterplan 2040 was published by the Dublin Port Company in 2012 setting out a plan to improve capacity at the Port and a commitment not to expand the Port into Dublin Bay.
-Prior to the Masterplan, over 40 years, the Dublin Port authorities had been exploring a controversial proposal to in-fill 21 hectares (52 acres) of Dublin Bay.
-The proposed development of Dublin Port which would have increased its capacity by 50 per cent was rejected by Bord Pleanála in June 2010.
+A masterplan covering up to 2040 was published by the Dublin Port Company in 2012, setting out how it might improve capacity at the port and a commitment not to expand the port into Dublin Bay.
+Prior to the masterplan, over 40 years, the Dublin Port authorities had been exploring a controversial proposal to in-fill 21 hectares (52 acres) of Dublin Bay.
+The proposed development of Dublin Port, which would have increased its capacity by 50 per cent, was rejected by Bord Pleanála in June 2010.